OpenLinkSoftware/mcp-odbc-server/README.md

 ```

 ### Cline (Visual Studio Extension) Usage

-1. Use Shift+Command+P to open the Command Palette.
+1. Use Shift+Command+`P` to open the Command Palette.
 2. Type in: `Cline`.
-3. Select: Cline View, which opens the Cline UI in the VSCode sidebar.
+3. Select: `Cline View`, which opens the Cline UI in the VSCode sidebar.
 4. Use the four-squares icon to access the UI for installing and configuring MCP servers.
 6. Apply the Cline Config (from above).
 7. Return to the extension's main UI and start a new task requesting processing of the following prompt: